Did you know that every year thousands of people leave money behind in old 401(k) accounts after they switched jobs?

 - Step 4: Once the check arrives, forward it to the new plan.

-By contacting me first, I’ll help you through this process, so there’s no penalties or mistakes.
+By contacting me first, I’ll help you through this process so there are no penalties or mistakes.

 I have a list of criteria on my website that you should check out to help you decide.